Unknown-Geek/Blogs-Monetizer/docs/setup_guide.md

 - Verify that the spreadsheet data is correctly formatted
 - Make sure the system can access your spreadsheet

+## Troubleshooting: No Ads Displayed

+If you notice that no affiliate ads are being displayed in your blog content:

+- Check that your spreadsheet contains at least one valid product row.
+- Make sure the column names match exactly as required.
+- Ensure the service account has access to the spreadsheet.
+- If there are no products, the system will not display any affiliate ads (this is by design).

 ## Further Customization

 ### Styling Affiliate Ads